RSS Icon Twitter icon Facebook icon

 Requesting Proof of University coverage

-To request proof of University of Missouri insurance or self-funded coverage, please use our online request form.
-Or, you may submit an email that includes the items noted below:
+The Curators of the University of Missouri insurance or self-funded General Liability, Auto, Property or Workers' Compensation coverage, please use our online request form.
+Or, you may submit an email that includes the items noted below

 • Certificate Holder contact, name and address (entity whom the proof is to be issued)